IntelliTect/CodingGuidelines/README.md

 ## Guidelines Site Maintenance
  There are two github actions that are used to update the CodingGuidelinesSite.
 One action ( *Update csharp Markdown* ) will run automatically when the XML file in the master branch is updated via a commit.
 The CodingGuidelines github page will then reflect the changes.
 After reviewing the "dev" site, there is another action ( *Update Docs Folder on CodingGuidelinesSite* ) that will move the new markdown file to production site [CodingGuidelinesSite]( https://intellitect.github.io/CodingGuidelinesSite/).
 There is also another action to manually run a xml to md conversion on any branch.
+There is a retired tool to extract guidelines from the manuscript word documents to an XML file [Manuscript Guidelines Extractor](https://github.com/IntelliTect/ManuscriptGuidelinesExtractor)